2026 Piedmont Wine and Truffle Holiday Adventure

 Day 1- Time TBD

-Pick up from Milan Airport.
-It’s a 1.5-hour drive to Alba.
+Pick up from Turin.
+It’s just over a 1-hour drive to Alba.
 Check in to the hotel and get to know Alba.
 We will give you a city tour and point out our favorite restaurants, wine bars, and attractions.
-We’ll stop at a wine bar for wine and appetizers, and get to know each other.
+We’ll stop at a wine bar for the Italian Aperitivo Hour, and get to know each other.

 Day 2- 10 am